-Did you know, over 50,000 electrical fires are reported each and every year, accounting for 500 deaths, 1,400 injuries, and over $1 billion in property damage?
+Did you know, that over 50,000 electrical fires are reported each and every year, accounting for 500 deaths, 1,400 injuries, and over $1 billion in property damage?

 In this post, we’ll break down the causes of electrical fires, how to prevent them, and how to put out an electrical fire using the right methods.